sitmsiteman/lyceum/README.md

 ## Caveats & Bugs

+- TLG directory should have lowercase filenames (including extensions).

-Only tested against Aristotle and Plato datasets.
+- Only tested against Aristotle and Plato datasets.

-Bekker pagination output may contain a leading "1.1." prefix.
+- Bekker pagination output may contain a leading "1.1." prefix.

+- Some of the entries in Aristotle are skipped when use `readauth`.